alleystoughton/EasyTeach/README.md

 Second Example: Random Assignment
 --------------------------------------------------------------------

-[RandEx.ec](../master/RandEx.ec) contains several lemmas concerning two procedures involving random assignments.
+[RndEx.ec](../master/RndEx.ec) contains several lemmas concerning two procedures involving random assignments.
 The first procedure returns a randomly chosen boolean, whereas the second returns the exclusive or of two randomly chosen booleans.
+Among other facts, it is proved that both procedures are equally likely to return true, and equally likely to return false.

 Third Example: Random Assignment
 --------------------------------------------------------------------